Franzelswarnmps/Texture-Generator/readme.md

 You will see the rules being applied continuously.
 Every time you press R, you will see a new starting condition and new set of rules applied.

-# What is it doing?
+# How is it working?
 This tool executes *Rules* on a grid of letters using regular expressions.
 Each *Rule*'s regular expression runs on each letter in the grid, including the 8 neighbor letters in the following order: